JonathanMoreno14/Online-Resources-from-the-Web/README.md

 * [Canva](https://www.canva.com/) - makes design simple for everyone.
 Create designs for Web or print: blog graphics, presentations, Facebook covers, flyers, posters, invitations and so ...

+* [Zeplin](https://zeplin.io/) - Design hand-off has never been easier.
+Generate styleguides and resources, automatically.

+* [Sketch](https://www.sketchapp.com/) - Sketch is a design toolkit built to help you create your best work — from your earliest ideas, through to final artwork.

 ### Mathematics